 Rules governing North Wales Sheep Dog Society & Affiliated Societies trials

-All Trials will be run under the current ISDS rules which can downloaded from the ISDS web site http://www.isds.org.uk
+All trials are run under the latest ISDS rules for trials.
+These may be downloaded from the ISDS website

 Please also note the following

 - The organising Trials Committee reserve the right to refuse an entry.